310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Kuro %}
 Woops, sorry for whinin’ outta nowhere.
 It’s hard to stop your mind from wandering when you’re not feelin’ well.

-I'm sure I'll get better after a good night's sleep, so you don’t have to stay and take care of me.
+I’m sure I’ll get better after a good night’s sleep, so you don’t have to stay and take care of me.
 You should go back to your pals.

 I heard a bit while we got here, but isn’t the situation in Okinawa lookin’ pretty serious?

-You’re gonna regret it for the rest of your life if someone you care about gets hurt while you're separated from ‘em.
+You’re gonna regret it for the rest of your life if someone you care about gets hurt while you’re separated from ‘em.

 Take it from me, dude… I still feel an ache inside me whenever I watch TV shows that talk about moms.
-That's why I get so angry whenever I see Mikejima, honestly.
+That’s why I get so angry whenever I see Mikejima, honestly.

 He always makes me think, “Quit dancin’ on people’s trauma with that damn smile on your face!”
 {% endbubble %}